 More than 300 school children were given either 1200 IU of vitamin D3 or a placebo for 4 months during the winter, in a forward-looking, randomized double-blind trial.
 To be precise with the results, researchers who didn’t know which group each child was in tested the kids for laboratory-confirmed influenza A using nasal swabs.
 The results were impressive.

 Taking the vitamin D supplement cut the rate of influenza A by 1/3.
-Among kids who hadn’t been taking vitamin D in a multivitamin or by itself before the study, taking the vitamin D supplement made an even bigger difference, dropping the rate of influenza A by 2/3.
+Among kids who hadn’t been taking D in a multivitamin or by itself before the study, taking the vitamin D supplement made an even bigger difference, dropping the rate of influenza A by 2/3.

 In the absence of time in the sun, it typically takes 1000 IU a day of vitamin D3 to get optimal blood levels.
-Most multivitamins have no more than 400 IU vitamin D (and it’s often just D2) – but kids shouldn’t take more than one serving of a multivitamin daily because of all the other ingredients.
+Most multivitamins have no more than 400 IU of D (and it’s often just D2) – but kids shouldn’t take more than one serving of a multivitamin daily because of all the other ingredients.
 A glass of milk has about 100 IU, but kids shouldn’t drink 6 to 10 glasses a day.
 Playing in the sunshine with the skin exposed can give at least 20,000 IU.

 Personally, I also take vitamin D dots most days, unless I’m sure I’ve had plenty of time in the sun.